 For ports that you’re exploring on your own, or if you have a short shore excursion, you might want to try one of the local restaurants.
 Do your research before you leave home, and call or email potential venues to ask if they can make a compliant meal for you.

-Your best bets will be places that specialize in fresh seafood, steakhouses, asian hot pot restaurants, poke shops, or anywhere that offers “build-your-own” meals.
+Your best Whole30-ish bets will be places that specialize in fresh seafood, steakhouses, Asian hot pot restaurants, poke shops, or anywhere that offers “build-your-own” meals.

-Tip: Avoid booking shore excursions that have lunch included.
-Most of the time, lunch will be from a set menu.
-Or, you’ll have just a few options to choose from.
-Odds are, they won’t be Whole30 compliant at all!
+Tip: Avoid booking shore excursions that include lunch.
+Usually, they only offer lunch from a set menu.
+Usually, they won’t be Whole30 compliant at all!
 The price of lunch is built into the excursion ticket, so you’ll have paid for a meal you can’t eat.

 Or, you might want to try a special food that’s not Whole30-approved!
 If you’ve always wanted to have authentic gelato in Rome, or cracked conch in the Bahamas, don’t feel like you have to deprive yourself.

 Maybe you’ve been dreaming of taking a cooking class in port?
 This is what Whole30-ish is all about.
 You can eat compliantly as much as you can, but go off-plan for something really special.

 Have you tried to follow dietary restrictions on a cruise?
 How difficult was it for you?
 Let me know in the comments below!

 - Carnival Splendor Fun Times Daily Planner Australia South Pacific Cruise 11 Days 2023 - February 6, 2023

 - Holland America’s 2024 Canada and New England Season Features Longer Itineraries and a Spotlight on Iceland - January 23, 2023

 - Cunard Will Offer Rocky Mountaineer Train Tours in Alaska This Summer - January 23, 2023